top of page

 Coming Activities

-Christmas eve service, Wednesday, December 24 at 2 pm.
-This is a time of hearing the story of Christmas through readings from the Bible and the Singing of Christmas carols.
+Christmas Eve service will be Tuesday, December 24 at 2 pm.
+This is a time of hearing the story of Christmas through readings from the Bible and the singing of Christmas carols.
 This is a beautiful candlelight service.
 We are holding it in the afternoon, so people don’t have to drive in the dark and for families with young children.

 Women’s Fellowship